Mid-Spencer Island Restoration Project

 - Washington Recreation and Conservation Office (RCO) Salmon Recovery Funding Board (SRFB) Salmon State funds and Puget Sound Acquisition and Restoration (PSAR) program

-SignificanceThis project is identified in the 2005 Snohomish Basin Salmon Recovery Plan as a primary action to help restore the Snohomish River basin Chinook salmon, helping to meet 10-year estuary restoration goals.
+SignificanceThis project was identified in the 2005 Snohomish Basin Salmon Recovery Plan as a primary action to help restore the Snohomish River basin Chinook salmon, helping to meet 10-year estuary restoration goals.
 The Mid-Spencer project is adjacent to the Smith Island project aligning reconnected tidal channels on both sides of Union Slough.
 The Steamboat Slough connections further increase juvenile salmon access between the estuary sloughs and the two projects.

 Chinook salmon are considered a threatened species under the Endangered Species Act.
 By federal law, agencies are obligated to increase Chinook salmon in Puget Sound, and this project significantly expands available salmon habitat for juvenile salmon on their way to the ocean.
 Chinook salmon are also the primary food source for the Endangered Southern Resident Killer Whale.

 Restoration efforts in the Snohomish River basin are vitally important for salmon recovery in Puget Sound.
-At 1,856 square miles, the Snohomish River basin is the second-largest watershed - behind the Skagit River basin - draining to Puget Sound.
-The Snohomish River basin includes the Skykomish and Snoqualmie rivers, which join the Snohomish River, and numerous smaller tributaries that total 2,718 miles in length.
+At 1,856 square miles, the Snohomish River basin is the second-largest watershed -- behind the Skagit River basin -- draining to Puget Sound.
+The Snohomish River basin includes the Skykomish and Snoqualmie rivers, which join the Snohomish River and numerous smaller tributaries that total 2,718 miles in length.

-The Mid-Spencer Island Estuary Restoration Project demonstrates SWM's commitment to its mission of protecting and enhancing our water resources for future generations by restoring fish habitats.
+The Mid-Spencer Island Restoration Project demonstrates SWM's commitment to its mission of protecting and enhancing our water resources for future generations by restoring fish habitats.